 The Victorian seaside resort of Newcastle (An Caisleán Nua) has been given a multimillion-pound makeover and sports a snazzy modern promenade, stretching for more than a kilometre along the seafront, complete with modern sculptures and an elegant footbridge over the River Shimna.
-The facelift makes the most of Newcastle's superb setting on a 5km strand of golden sand at the foot of the Mourne Mountains, and there are hopes that it will transform the town's fortunes from fading bucket-and-spade resort to outdoor activities capital and gateway to the proposed Mourne National Park.
+The facelift makes the most of Newcastle's superb setting on a 5km strand of golden sand at the foot of the Mourne Mountains, and there are hopes that it will transform the town's fortunes from fading bucket-and-spade resort to outdoor activities capital.

-The town is a good base for exploring Murlough National Nature Reserve and the Mourne Mountains – accessible from here on foot, by car or by public transport.
-Golfers from around the globe flock to the Royal County Down golf course, voted the 'best in the world outside the US' by the magazine Planet Golf in 2007.
+The town is the traditional base for exploring the Mourne Mountains – accessible from here on foot, by car or by public transport.
+Golfers from around the globe flock to the Royal County Down Golf Course, voted the 'best in the world outside the US' by the magazine Planet Golf.

-If you're driving, be aware that the town can be a major traffic bottleneck on summer weekends.
+If you're driving, be aware that the town can be snarled up with traffic on summer weekends.